 5. Bioshock: Infinite

 Many games have you play as the bad guy but in Bioshock: Infinite, you’re the bad guy on a whole other level.
-Through multiple universes and choices you make before the game begun, Booker Dewitt’s closer than close to the villain he’s hunting.
+Through multiple universes and choices you make before the game began, Booker Dewitt’s closer than close to the villain he’s hunting.
 Really close.
 Booker, as we slowly learn through the game, is a broken man with a darker than dark past.
-He’s the youthful version of Infinite‘s insane religious zealot, Zachary Hale Comstock and exists as the game’s hero AND its villain.
+He’s the youthful version of Infinite‘s insane religious zealot, Zachary Hale Comstock, and exists as the game’s hero AND its villain.

 How to stop Elizabeth’s suffering?
 Booker has to kill himself in the very spot where Comstock and others like him where born at the baptismal lake.
 The ending sees Booker held under the water until his life fades out, as do the multiple forms of Elizabeth with only the one remaining.
 It’s all a very terrifying sacrifice for a terrifying future that begs to ask the power of fate.

 What endings set you at ease, twisted your mind, or just plain weirded you out?
 Let us know in the comments below.
 After all, you really have come to the end of this feature.
 Really.